Damaniel/dos_games/DAMPBN/README.md

 ### Build requirements

-The only component right now is the converter tool, but everything will use the same toolchain.
-Said toolchain is very specific (and old!) though - I'll probably toss a pre-assembled DJGPP installation on archive.org somewhere.
+The toolchain used by this game is very specific (and old!) though - I'll probably toss a pre-assembled DJGPP installation on archive.org somewhere.
 It includes:

 - DJGPP 2.03
 - gcc 2.95.2